Summary

 7. THE RIGHT LENGTH FOR THE TIE.

-The criterion for the right length of a tie is not, as we understand, that it touches your belt buckle or, let's say rather, the button of your pants.
+The criterion for a good tie length is not, as is commonly understood, that it brushes your belt buckle or, say, your trouser button.

-In fact, it mainly depends on how you wear the pants.
-Tall ?
-Natural size?
-Small size ?
-Well, let's say it right away, wearing low-waisted pants with a tie is really not the idea of the century.
-This distorts the proportions, giving you a silhouette with short legs and a long torso.
-Unless you have really long legs and a short torso, you shouldn't wear low-rise pants with a tie.
+It really depends on how you wear your pants.
+High waist?
+Natural waist?
+Low waist?
+Okay, let's just say it right away, wearing low-waisted pants with a tie is really not the best idea.
+It distorts the proportions, it gives you a silhouette with short legs and a long torso.
+Unless you have really long legs and a short torso, you shouldn't wear low-waisted pants with a tie.

-The figure on the left is wearing high-waisted pants.
-Cleverly, he makes his tie stick out from his belt so that his figure benefits from it.
-This is because the length of the tie depends more on the length of your bust than on where your pants end up.
-We notice very easily that the silhouette of the character on the right is much more slender than that of the one on the left.
+The character on the left is wearing high-waisted pants.
+He cleverly lets his tie stick out from his belt so that his silhouette benefits from it.
+This is because the length of the tie depends more on the length of your bust than on where your pants end.
+We can easily see that the silhouette of the character on the right is much slimmer than that of the one on the left.

 8. THE RIGHT WIDTH FOR THE TIE.

-Do you want me to give you the magic number to the nearest millimeter?
+You want me to give you the magic number to the nearest millimeter?
 Okay.
 Come closer because I'm about to confess.
-It's 7.85 cm exactly.
-You do not believe me ?
-Well, you are absolutely right.
+It's exactly 7.85 cm.
+You don't believe me?
+Well, you're absolutely right.

 There is no magic number.

-For the simple reason that, once again, everything is a question of proportions.
+For the simple reason that, once again, it's all about proportions.
 The width of your tie (at its widest point) should not be too far from that of the lapels that make up your jacket.
-And these lapels should not be too jarring with your shirt collar either.
+And these lapels should not be too discordant with your shirt collar either.

-The trap would be to choose fashionable lapels, that is to say too thin because then you would also need a thin tie and a small collar and this geometric combo is not for everyone.
-A tie width between 7 and 8 cm seems to me a good compromise for those who want not to shock too much the eye of their contemporaries who believe in fashion.
+The trap would be to choose fashionable lapels, that is to say too thin because then you would need a thin tie as well and a small collar and this geometric combo is not for everyone.
+A tie width between 7 and 8 cm seems to me to be a good compromise for those who do not want to shock the eye of their contemporaries who believe in fashion.

-But, for those who like sartorial things, it quickly becomes a minimum and my lapels get thicker from year to year and so do my ties.
+But, for those who like sartorial things, it quickly becomes a minimum and my lapels thicken from year to year and my ties too.

-9. THE SINGLE KNOT IS THE BEST EVER.
+9. THE SIMPLE KNOT IS THE BEST ONE.

 It suits everyone and is the most natural.
-A knot that has been overworked completely loses its charm.
-It's not a performance, it's a tie knot!
-This goes back to what I wrote at the beginning of this article.
+A knot that has been worked too much completely loses its charm.
+It is not a performance, it is a tie knot!
+This comes back to what I wrote at the beginning of this article.

-You can opt for the half-windsor if your face lends itself to it.
+You can opt for the half-Windsor if your face lends itself to it.
 A massive face for example and/or square.
 We will also appreciate a double knot in this case.
-But other than that, really, don't get hung up on any other knots.
-They are not worth the time you are going to give them.
+But apart from that, really, do not dwell on other knots.
+They are not worth the time you are going to spend on them.

-10. SHIRT COLLARS WITH WHICH TIES ARE TOO MUCH.
+10. SHIRT COLLARS WITH WHICH THE TIE IS TOO MUCH.

-Collars that are too small making the tie knot appear disproportionate, collars that are too soft (even if, when you know what you are doing, in a workwear or casual look for example, this is not a hindrance), collars that are too small Cuban but that's common sense.
+Collars that are too small, making the tie knot appear disproportionate, collars that are too loose (even if, when you know what you're doing, in a workwear or casual look for example, it's not a hindrance), Cuban collars, but that's common sense.

-...otherwise, the material would not recover.
-Hang it on a hanger and let the magic of Earth's gravity work.
+...otherwise, the matter would not recover.
+Hang it on a coat hanger and let the magic of Earth's gravity work its magic.

-The drop, you know, is the little hollow formed just under the knot.
-It doesn't appear all the time.
-And for good reason, it will depend first of all on the sufficient thickness or not of the tie (a very smooth silk will slip and your drop with it) and on your skill in tying it.
+The drop, you know, is the small hollow formed just under the knot.
+It does not appear all the time.
+And for good reason, it will depend first on the sufficient thickness or not of the tie (a very smooth silk will slide and your drop with it) and your skill in tying it.

-But it is a joyful satisfaction to see this drop form and hold that the initiated will notice you immediately and the novices will envy you.
+But it is a joyful satisfaction to see this drop form and hold that the initiates will notice you immediately and the novices will envy you.

 OUTFITS TO INSPIRE YOU